-As if purchasing or refinancing a home wasn’t stressful enough, the key professional players in a real estate transaction don’t necessarily have their client’s best interest in mind, according to real estate and finance attorney David Soble of Proven Resource: contractual limitations, professional conflicts of interest, and lack of proper professional guidance are prevalent throughout the real estate transaction.
+As if purchasing or refinancing a home isn’t stressful enough, the key professional players in a real estate transaction don’t necessarily have their client’s best interest in mind.
+Contractual limitations, professional conflicts of interest, and lack of proper professional guidance are

-Here are 7 things purchasers need to know about the real estate process that are not frequently discussed:
+Here are six things purchasers need to know about the real estate process that are not frequently discussed:

 - Real Estate Agents.
 It is not surprising that many legal issues involved with real estate transactions involve the real estate agent as they are the center of the transaction.
 But understand an agent’s limitations.
 Work with a buyer’s agent or seller’s real estate agent, but not both.
 Known as a “dual agent”, the real estate agent is responsible for representing both parties.
 There is absolutely no way that a professional can represent the competing interest of a buyer and seller.
 Purchasers can remove the potential for conflict of interest by hiring their own buyer’s agent.
-Finally, understand that a seller’s agent has their professional duty to the seller.
-Not the buyer.
-So tread carefully.
+Understand that a seller’s agent has their professional duty to the seller.
+Not the buyer — so tread carefully.
 Purchasers should not disclose information to a seller’s agent that they don’t want the seller to know.

-- Real estate attorneys.
-While is sounds self-serving, for most people, purchasing real estate is one of the life’s most significant legal and financial transactions.
-Hiring a real estate agent costs about 3 to 6 percent of a home’s purchase price.
-Secure home financing cost anywhere from 1 to 3 percent of the loan amount.
-Why people sign a purchase agreement, a mortgage loan agreement, or sign off on warranties, title schedules, insurance declarations, or other various third party legal agreements, without the expertise of a real estate attorney, is puzzling.
+6. Real estate attorneys.
+While it sounds self-serving for most people, purchasing real estate is one of life’s most significant legal and financial transactions.
+Hiring a real estate agent costs about 3% — 6% of a home’s purchase price.
+Secure home financing cost anywhere from 1% — 3% of the loan amount.
+Why people sign a purchase agreement, mortgage loan agreement, or sign off on warranties, title schedules, insurance declarations, or other various third-party legal agreements without the expertise of a real estate attorney, is puzzling.
 Real estate transactions are all about legal contracts in the end.
 A loan officer is not an attorney.
-A real estate agent is not attorney.
-A neighbor or cousin, may or may not be an attorney.
+A real estate agent is not an attorney.
+A neighbor or cousin may or may not be an attorney.
 Don’t skimp.
-And when any real estate professionals pushes or “encourages” a home buyer to forgo legal advice, then that in itself is a pretty good sign that a real estate attorney is needed.
+And when any real estate professional pushes or “encourages” a home buyer to forgo legal advice, then that in itself is a pretty good sign that a real estate attorney is needed.